Machu Picchu: Excavations and controversy (1912–1915)

+Route map of the 1912 Yale Peruvian Expedition, which carried out the first archaeological excavations at Machu Picchu.

 Bingham returned to Machu Picchu in 1912 under the sponsorship of Yale University and the National Geographic Society.
 The expedition conducted site clearing and archaeological work between July and November of that year, under the supervision of George Eaton and Ellwood Erdis.
 These efforts included burnings, vegetation removal, mapping, and excavations, many of which were carried out with the assistance of local labor organized in part by Ángel Lizárraga, younger brother of Agustín Lizárraga.
 The work was supported logistically by regional authorities, including the Prefect of Cusco.
 Excavations resumed in 1914 and 1915 during a subsequent expedition.
 Although Bingham proposed several hypotheses regarding the purpose and significance of the site, none have been substantiated by later research.
 During the expeditions, numerous artifacts were recovered and transported to Yale University.
 Among these was a set of 15th-century ceremonial Incan knives made from bismuth bronze, which are the earliest known artifacts to contain this alloy.

 Although local institutions initially welcomed the exploration, they soon accused Bingham of legal and cultural malpractice.
 Rumors arose that the team was stealing artifacts and smuggling them out of Peru through Bolivia.
 In fact, Bingham removed many artifacts, but openly and legally; they were deposited in the Yale University Museum.
 Bingham was abiding by the 1852 Civil Code of Peru; the code stated that "archaeological finds generally belonged to the discoverer, except when they had been discovered on private land".
 Local press perpetuated the accusations, claiming that the excavation harmed the site and deprived local archaeologists of knowledge about their own history.
 Landowners began to demand rent from the excavators.
 By the time Bingham and his team left Machu Picchu, locals had formed coalitions to defend their ownership of Machu Picchu and its cultural remains, while Bingham claimed the artifacts ought to be studied by experts in American institutions.